laravel-notification-channels/channels/README.md

 ## Security

-If you discover any security-related issues, please email osaigbovoemmanuel1@gmail.com instead of using the issue tracker.
+If you discover any security-related issues, please email hi@osen.co.ke instead of using the issue tracker.

 ## Contributing